Disentangling Geometric Deformation Spaces in Generative Latent Shape Models: Latent Variational Autoencoder Model

 \subsection{Training Regimes}

-We consider two methods of training, almost independent of network architectures or hyper-parameters.
+We consider two methods of training, which differ in the manner in which the latent variables are obtained at training time.
 The first is similar to the original Geometrically Disentangled VAE (GDVAE) model, where $z_I$ is used for reconstruction and predicting the spectrum.
 This is the ``flow-only'' (FO) model.
 The second takes advantage of the shape-from-spectrum capabilities of the bijective flow mapping, using $\widetilde{\mu}_I = f_\lambda(\lambda)$ for reconstruction (which does not depend on $x_c$), and encouraging $\mu_I(x_c)$ to be close to $\widetilde{\mu}_I$.
 We refer to these models as \textbf{GDVAE-FO} and \textbf{GDVAE\PP}, respectively.
 Notice that the latter approach more stringently separates extrinsics and intrinsics, as the decoder has more limited access to extrinsics from $f_\lambda(\lambda)$, as opposed to using $x_c$.
 We visualize the two pathways in Fig.\ \ref{fig:vaecompare}.
+Notice that the two training regimes do not differ in their architecture, hyper-parameters, and structure of the forward pass at inference, but only in the structure of the forward pass at training time.